stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   These markings were mostly in the respective languages of the various books, all of which the writer seemed to know with equal though obviously academic facility.
-One note appended to von Junzt&rsquo;s   Unaussprechlichen Kulten,   however, was alarmingly otherwise.
+One note appended to von Junzt's   Unaussprechlichen Kulten,   however, was alarmingly otherwise.
 It consisted of certain curvilinear hieroglyphs in the same ink as that of the German corrections, but following no recognised human pattern.
-And these hieroglyphs were closely and unmistakably akin to the characters constantly met with in my dreams&mdash;characters whose meaning I would sometimes momentarily fancy I knew or was just on the brink of recalling.
+And these hieroglyphs were closely and unmistakably akin to the characters constantly met with in my dreams--characters whose meaning I would sometimes momentarily fancy I knew or was just on the brink of recalling.
 To complete my black confusion, my librarians assured me that, in view of previous examinations and records of consultation of the volumes in question, all of these notations must have been made by myself in my secondary